Miletus

 Roman Theatre

-The Roman era theatre, constructed during the reign of emperor Trajan (reigned 98-117 CE), replaced the earlier Hellenistic period theatre, which had the capacity of about 5300 spectators.
+The theatre built during the Roman Empire period, constructed during the reign of emperor Trajan (reigned 98-117 CE), replaced the earlier Hellenistic period theatre, which had the capacity of about 5300 spectators.
 The Roman era monumental building had three galleries, with a height of fourty meters, could hold up to fifteen thousand people at a time.
 The theatre was situated at the shoreline of the meanwhile silted harbour bay.
 From the very beginning, the orchestra was also designed for gladiatorial and animal fights.
 During the period of late antiquity, circa 280 till 560 CE, the great theatre was converted in to a fortification and citadel (stronghold) was built at the highest place to protect it.

 circa 150 CE